 Our one-day programs are offered throughout the year and are an excellent introduction to what gives an individual financial freedom and a general understanding of what it takes to achieve Wealthy Habits.
 As with all of the Wealthy Habits financial literacy programs, the one-day sessions are taught through activities and focus on making the lessons relevant to students.

 There comes a time in everyone’s life, no matter your chosen career path, where we all must deal with our own personal finances no matter what career field we choose.
 Sadly, most of us aren’t provided with a thorough education on building good money habits before we make mistakes.
 While Georgia is one of the few states that requires a Personal Finance module as part of Social Studies, are these individuals teaching our students adequately prepared and more importantly do they get students excited about making smart financial decisions for their future?
 Click to See High School GA Standards

-Wealthy Habits has been providing unbiased, fun and relevant programs since 2012.
+Wealthy Habits has been providing unbiased, fun and relevant financial literacy programs since 2012.
 These financial literacy programs have touched more than 4000 students and have shown to be highly effective.
 Many students aren’t excited about “personal finance” when they arrive, but more than 90% of students leave glad they participated and excited to make better choices starting NOW (yes, even the middle schoolers).
-Wealthy Habits programs cover GA Personal Finance Standards.
+Wealthy Habits financial literacy programs cover GA Personal Finance Standards.

 In order to create a fun and effective learning environment, students are expected to be respectful, have a good attitude, and be willing to learn.
 We understand that not all students are thrilled with the idea of a personal finance class.
 With the help of of qualified and enthusiastic instructors, we work our magic to ensure all children have a great time.